-We offer continuing professional development courses for dance teachers.
-We don't currently have any upcoming courses but please contact us with any enquiries: firstname.lastname@example.org.
+We offer continuing professional development courses for dance teachers, please contact us to make an enquiry email@example.com.

 This course aimed to give teachers a starting point for the area of study (AOS) The Independent Contemporary Dance Scene in Britain 2000-Current.
 Information covered on the day provided delegates with starting points for development of their own scheme of work.
 Key points in the specification were addressed with a practical and theoretical focus.